 - Qorshaha Weyn ee Beerta Nasashada ee SE 150th iyo Division (Somali/pdf)

 In November 2014, Portland City Council designated $300,000 from 2014’s fall supplemental budget for new master plans for eastside parks.
 In April 2015, PP&R, the East Portland Neighborhood Organization (EPNO) Parks Committee and Commissioner Amanda Fritz engaged the community in a public outreach process to determine which sites should be prioritized as part of the eastside park master planning process.
-Based on that process and PP&R staff input, Commissioner Fritz selected to fund a master plan for an undeveloped park property that sits at southeast 150th avenue and Division street.
+Based on that process and PP&R staff input, Commissioner Fritz selected to fund a master plan for an undeveloped park property that sits at SE 150th Avenue and Division Street.

 In 2015, Portland City Council authorized a grant agreement between PP&R and Outgrowing Hunger (a grassroots organization founded in 2011 as a participant-based model for improving food security through agricultural projects in low-income communities) to be used to support community farming and interim-use gardens within the Portland area.
 The purpose of the proposed project is to increase access to land for the purposes of food production for low-income, minority, refugee and immigrant populations living in East Portland.

-An interim garden may be created in advance of the master plan completion, with the understanding that the permanent garden may be relocated on the site after the master planning process is completed.
+An interim garden was created in advance of the master plan completion, with the understanding that the garden may be relocated on the site when the new park is built.

-In July 2016 we launched this project by hosting a "Party in the Park" to welcome the community to the site and hear ideas for a vibrant new park.
-Nearly one hundred people participated and helped to shape the early design options now being considered.
-Since then we have been working with a community advisory committee, and talking with many community members and groups to create two early designs for the future park.
+In July 2016, we launched this project by hosting a "Party in the Park" to welcome the community to the site and hear ideas for a vibrant new park.
+Nearly one hundred people participated.
+Additional meetings and a community advisory committee helped shape the final plan for the future park.